-In the early 1990s, Dr. James Oestreicher joined Orbis, an international non-profit, humanitarian organization that works in developing countries to save the sight of the 180 million people worldwide who are blind, severely visually impaired, or at risk of becoming blind.
-Virtually 80 percent of these individuals can be cured, right now, with techniques routinely practiced in many countries.
+In the early 1990s, Dr. James Oestreicher joined Orbis, an international non-profit, humanitarian organization that works in developing countries to restore sight to the 285 million people worldwide who are blind, severely visually impaired, or at risk of becoming blind.
+According to the World Health Organization, 80 percent of visual impairment cases can be prevented or cured with techniques routinely practiced in Canada.

-"What drew me was the idea of teaching and going someplace and making an impact," explains Dr. Oestreicher, who adds that his overseas experiences are "unlike any teaching he has done - or ever will do."
+"What drew me was the idea of teaching and going someplace and making an impact," explains Dr. Oestreicher, who adds that his overseas experiences are "unlike any teaching I have done - or ever will do."

 "One woman [in China] came to us with blindness that was caused by an industrial accident and never properly treated," he says.
 "Her eyelids had fused to her brow, but it wasn't too late to repair the damage."

 "Part of the reason I'm in this field is that it's very creative and every case is different," he says.
-"Orbis extends the range of work I do from cosmetic, to functional, to going to the Third World and really making a difference.
+"Orbis extends the range of work I do from cosmetic, to functional, to going to developing countries and really making a difference.
 That's what I need to have a feeling of balance between my professional life and personal life."

 "My eyes are now beautiful"